 Caves administered by the Carlsbad Field Office:

-Billy the Kid, Endless, McKittrick, Rusty Hinge, Adobe, Yellow Jacket, Dry, and Sand Caves
+Billy the Kid, Endless, McKittrick, Rusty Hinge, Adobe, and Yellow Jacket Caves

 Caves administered by Las Cruces District Office: